Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Evaluation

 \subsection{Technical Experiment}

 We first present quantitative assessments of the prediction model.
 In the experiment, we manually labeled 1,008 slides from our data collection.
-The labeled slides include 27,151 visual elements, which composite 519,415 element pairs in total.
+Although it only includes a small portion of the data collection, it can create enough pairs of visual elements for training.
+The labeled slides include 27,151 visual elements, which comprise 519,415 element pairs in total.
 We divide the labeled data as 80/20 for training and testing.

-We use $accuracy$ as the evaluation metric.
-Given a pair of visual elements in an information presentation, the $accuracy$ measures whether the result of pairwise prediction matches the human-labeled ground truth.
-Formally, we define the $accuracy = M/N$, where $M$ is the number of the output relatedness predictions that are consistent with the ground truth, and $N$ is the total number of testing pairs.
+Given a pair of visual elements in an information presentation, our approach can predict the relatedness.
+If the relatedness score is higher than a threshold $t$ ($t=0.5$), our approach will predict that they are probably in the same group.
+We use $accuracy$ as the evaluation metric because we have the human-labeled group truth.
+Formally, $accuracy$ is equal to $M/N$, where $M$ is the number of the correct predicted pairs, and $N$ is the total number of pairs in the testing data.

 We compared the performances of the following three machine learning models on the testing dataset.
-Note that we did not involve other layout-based machine learning models here, because most of the works focus on layout generation~\cite{li2020layoutgan, arroyo2021variational}, which is not applicable in the grouping task.
+Note that we did not involve other layout-based machine learning models here because most of the works focus on layout generation~\cite{li2020layoutgan, arroyo2021variational}, which is not applicable in the grouping task.

-\begin{itemize} \item \textit{Neural Network Baseline.} We implemented a three-layer neural network as the baseline, which uses the same input feature embedding vectors of the visual elements and outputs the results of pairwise classification. \item \textit{Our Transformer Model without Spatial-aware Attention.} We implemented a basic version of our model without the spatial-aware attention mechanism.
-It shows the power of the original Transformer architecture. \item \textit{Our Transformer Model with Spatial-aware Attention.} We implemented the final version of our model by adding the spatial-aware attention mechanism, which can leverage the relative position information. \end{itemize}
+\begin{itemize} \item[1)] \textit{Neural Network Baseline.} We implemented a three-layer neural network as the baseline, which uses the same input feature embedding vectors of the visual elements and outputs the results of pairwise classification. \item[2)] \textit{Our Transformer Model without Spatial-aware Attention.} We implemented a basic version of our model without the spatial-aware attention mechanism.
+It shows the power of the original Transformer architecture. \item[3)] \textit{Our Transformer Model with Spatial-aware Attention.} We implemented the final version of our model by adding the spatial-aware attention mechanism, which can leverage the relative position information. \end{itemize}